thecountchuckula/MotherofPearl/README.md

 IV.
 Add ability to repair using pearls in an anvil.
 Repair using same item (to retain enchantments) works, but I would like
     to add a less expensive recipe

+V. (Make block that extends clay.
+Make it drop 3 clay (the item) and one oyster.
+      OR
+   Make a new entity "Oyster" that drops the item "oyster" when broken.)

+   Finally added a clayOyster block that drops 4 oysters.
+Now to add it to the worldgen for clay.